The Wiktor Osiatyński Archive

 Prof. Marcin Matczak – philosopher of law, professor at the Faculty of Law and Administration at the University of Warsaw, associated also with the Centre for Socio-Legal Studies at the University of Oxford, legal counsel, admitted to the Regional Chamber of Legal Advisers in Warsaw.

-Draginja Nadażdin – director of the Polish branch of Amnesty International.
+Draginja Nadażdin – former director of the Polish branch of Amnesty International.

 Mikołaj Pietrzak – criminal and human rights attorney, Head of the Regional Bar Association in Warsaw, listed member of the Office of Public Counsel for Defence at the International Criminal Court in The Hague, Edward J. Wende Award winner in 2014, co-founder and board member of the Zbigniew Holda Association.

-Adam Ploszka, PhD – assistant professor in the Faculty of Law and Administration at the University of Warsaw, human rights lawyer associated with the Helsinki Committee for Human Rights, member of the Expert Committee on Countering Homelessness created by the Human Rights Defender’s Office.
+Dr. Adam Ploszka – attorney, Max Weber Fellow at the European University Institute, formerly an assistant professor in the Faculty of Law and Administration at the University of Warsaw, human rights lawyer associated with the Helsinki Committee for Human Rights and a private law firm, member of the Expert Committee on Countering Homelessness created by the Human Rights Commissioner’s Office.

 Prof. Monika Płatek – criminal law and criminology professor in the Faculty of Law and Administration at the University of Warsaw, Open Society Foundation and Council of Europe expert, founder of the Association for Legal Education, board member of the “Panoptykon” Foundation, feminist, politician, recipient of the Order of Polonia Restituta (2012).

-Ryszard Piotrowski, PhD – constitutionalist, professor in the Faculty of Law and Administration at the University of Warsaw.
+Prof. Ryszard Piotrowski – constitutional law expert, professor in the Faculty of Law and Administration at the University of Warsaw.

-Danuta Przywara – chairperson and co-founder of the Polish branch of the Helsinki Foundation for Human Rights, sociologist and activist, awarded the Order of Polonia Restituta (2011), the Bene Merito Award (2011), and the Jerzy Zimowski Award (2013).
+Danuta Przywara – a former chairperson and co-founder of the Polish branch of the Helsinki Foundation for Human Rights, sociologist, and activist, awarded the Order of Polonia Restituta (2011), the Bene Merito Award (2011), and the Jerzy Zimowski Award (2013).

 Prof. Wojciech Sadurski – constitutionalist, professor at the Sydney University Law School, professor at the European Center at the University of Warsaw.
 Dean of the Department of Law at the European University Institute in Florence (2003-2006).